MicrosoftDocs/memdocs/sccm/core/migration/administrator-checklists-for-migration-planning.md

 ---
 title: "Administrator checklists for migration planning in System Center Configuration Manager"
-description: "Administrator checklists can help you plan a migration strategy to System Center Configuration Manager." ms.custom: na ms.date: 12/08/2015 ms.prod: configuration-manager
+description: "Use administrator checklists to help you plan a migration strategy to System Center Configuration Manager." ms.custom: na ms.date: 12/08/2015 ms.prod: configuration-manager